 - Longer cycle times than LBW

 Laser Beam Welding

 There are several methods of LBW, including continuous wave and pulsed output.
-A continuous wave is just that, a continuous laser beam passing over the part during the welding process.
+A continuous wave is just that, a continuous laser passing over the part during the weld process.
 By contrast, a pulsed output of lasers leaves a small pause between laser blasts.
-The advantage of a pulsed output is that it allows for cooling time between beams, which is helpful when welding a heat sensitive metal.
+The advantage of a pulsed output is that it allows for cooling time, which is helpful when welding a heat sensitive metal.